M551 Sheridan: Performance

 Over 200 Sheridans were shipped to Vietnam.
 The Sheridan was unpopular with American soldiers in Vietnam, mainly because of its perceived vulnerability.
 While the Sheridan brought superior firepower where it was used in lieu of the M113 ACAV, the Sheridan was a poor substitute for the better armored M48 Patton.

-The Sheridan had several advantages: it did not get stuck in the mud as often as the 52-ton M48 did, nor did it throw its track off as often.
-The reliability of the engine system and gun of the tank was, however, not fully up to the task.
+The Sheridan had several advantages: it did not get stuck in the mud as often as the 52-ton M48 did, nor did it throw its tracks off as often.
+The reliability of the engine system and gun was, however, not fully up to the task.
 Of 74 M551 sent to Vietnam in February 1969, by May there were recorded 16 serious mechanical faults, 41 failed shots, 140 defective ammunitions and 25 burned engines; the turret itself had 125 electric faults, several recoil system faults and instances of blown up guns.
-An additional problem was that much of the carried machine-gun ammunition had to be stored outside the turret as the internal space was extremely limited.
+An additional problem was that much of the machine-gun ammunition carried had to be stored outside the turret as internal space was extremely limited.

 "Armored Reconnaissance Airborne Assault Vehicle M551" (1969) - de-classified official army training film reel.

 Although an average M48 crew could fire as many as seventeen 90 mm rounds during a "mad minute" (60 seconds with all guns firing on command), the Sheridan was known to put out only two 152 mm rounds during the same time frame.
 The caseless rounds needed air vents to clear the gun tube and breech prior to loading another round, while the M48 breech block opened as the used case was ejected and closed as the new round was shoved in.
 The faster the loader, the faster the Patton's gun could be fired.
 For the Sheridan, the loader had to wait for the mechanism.
-After firing, the loader would have to wait, as the breech slowly opened rearward then turned downward.
-After another instrument indicated that all turret systems were still operational, the loader would gently push the 152 mm fixed round into the breech and watch the breech block slowly rotate upward, then forward into the breech, then again, wait for the lights.
+After firing, the loader would have to wait as the breech slowly opened rearward then turned downward.
+After another instrument indicated that all turret systems were still operational, the loader would gently push the 152 mm fixed round into the breech and watch the breech block slowly rotate upward, then forward into the breech, and then again wait for the lights.